MrAbdelaziz/Tradingview-Layout/README.md

 1 - open your chart

-2 - click on F12 (or open console)
+2 - click on F12 (or open developer console)

 3 - copy the script (script.js) and paste it into the console